yudinal/Pursuit-Core-Introduction-To-Networking-and-APIs-Lab/README.md

 1. A random cat fact
 1. A list of 150 random users in English.
-1. The current stock price of Microsoft.
-(IEX API)
+1. All the repos on Github with Pursuit their name
-1. The 5 year history of Apple stock prices (IEX API)
+1. All the JavaScript repos on Github with Pursuit in their name
-1. All the Swift language repos on Github with Pursuit in their name
+1. All the Swift repos on Github with Pursuit in their name
 1. A list of all Pokemon
 1. A list of all items in Fortnite
 1. A list of all Game of Thrones Episodes.